 Cow Roosevelt elk draw odds

 Doe antelope draw odds

-To view more important information, including a state overview of Oregon’s rules/regulations, the draw system, draw odds and license fees go to the Oregon state profile or check out Filtering 2.0 which also includes an interactive map where you can research unit boundaries and data on a unit by unit basis.
+To view more important information, including a state overview of Oregon’s rules/regulations, the draw system, draw odds and license fee, go to the Oregon state profile.
+It also includes an interactive map where you can research unit boundaries and data on a unit by unit basis.

 Note: Like other preference point states, there is point creep in the more popular units of the state.
-What this means is if you see a unit where you are currently five points away from hitting the maximum point status, chances are high that it will actually still take more than five years to draw.
-This is because it may take more than five years to get through all of the applicants that have more points than you.
+What this means is if you see a unit where you are currently five points from being in the maximum point status, chances are high that it will actually take more than five years to draw as it may take more than five years to get through all of the applicants that have more points than you.